Shutdown-Cleanup

 )

-// Add extra lifecycle event to listen to, phased shutdown handlers will be executed for this event!
+// Add an extra lifecycle event to listen to; phased shutdown handlers will be executed for this event

 addSignal('beforeExit')